State-of-the-Art Periorbital Distance Prediction and Disease Classification Using Periorbital Features: Methods

-A 468-point face mesh was fit to every input facial image using MediaPipe.
-Using the MediaPipe coordinates, bounding boxes were obtained for both left and right scleras, brows, and irises.
-Additionally, the image was also cropped around the ocular anatomy.
-These bounding boxes were then submitted to SAM for segmentation.
-The open source \texttt{vit\_h} weights of SAM were used.
-Resultant segmentation masks were then used to predict periorbital distances using standard computer vision processing techniques described below.
-The whole pipeline can be seen in {Figure \ref{fig:overview}.
+A 468-point face mesh was fit to each input image using MediaPipe \cite{kartynnik_real-time_nodate}.
+Using the facial landmark coordinates, bounding boxes were generated for the left and right sclera, brows, and irises.
+Each image was also cropped around the ocular region to improve segmentation focus.
+These bounding boxes and cropped regions were submitted to the Segment Anything Model (SAM) using the open-source \texttt{vit\_h} weights (Figure \ref{fig:overview}C) \cite{kirillov_segment_2023}.
+The resulting segmentation masks were used to compute periorbital distances using standardized computer vision techniques described below.
+A schematic of the complete pipeline is shown in Figure \ref{fig:overview}.